 A personal injury attorney can help you collect the necessary evidence to convince the judge that you have the standing to sue.
 If you aren’t sure whether you have the standing to sue, an attorney can give you an answer during the case evaluation.
 Speaking with a personal injury lawyer before taking your case to court could save you a substantial amount of time and money.

-Does Having the Standing to Sue Mean that I’m Likely to Win My Case?
+Does Having the Standing to Sue Mean that I’m Likely to Win My Personal Injury Case?

 Standing to sue doesn’t necessarily mean that you will win the case.
 It merely demonstrates that you have a chance to do so.
 The outcome of your lawsuit depends on many factors, including: